Bill Greason: Ministry and later life

 After his playing days, Greason became a member of the 16th Street Baptist Church.
-After his church was bombed by the Ku Klux Klan, killing four children, on September 15, 1963, he studied for the ministry at Birmingham Baptist Bible College and Samford University.
+After his church was bombed by the Ku Klux Klan on September 15, 1963, killing four children, he studied for the ministry at Birmingham Baptist Bible College and Samford University.
 In 1971, he became pastor of Birmingham's Bethel Baptist Church Southside (later Bethel Baptist Church - Berney Points) where he continued to preach into 2024.

-In 2011 Greason was presented with a lifetime achievement award at the annual Alabama Black Achievement Awards Gala.
+In 2011, Greason was presented with a lifetime achievement award at the annual Alabama Black Achievement Awards Gala.
 In 2012, the Montford Point Marines, including Greason, were awarded a group Congressional Gold Medal.

 On June 20, 2024, Greason threw out the ceremonial first pitch at the MLB at Rickwood Field game.
 He turned 100 in September 2024.
 Following Art Schallock's death on March 6, 2025, Greason became the oldest living former MLB player.
+On February 3, 2026, the death of Ron Teasley left Greason as the last living Negro League player.